Parks and gardens in Paris Region: a treat for all your senses!

 Enter the kitchen garden of Saint-Jean-de-Beauregard and breathe the scents of fragrant flowers that surround each vegetable plot.
 Explore the medicinal plant walk, where lemon balm releases its odorous scent and, in the right season, the orchard’s arcades are covered in old roses that intoxicate with their perfume.

-At the Conservatoire National des Plantes, wander among a variety of plant collections and bend down to smell fragrant, medicinal, and aromatic species.
+At the Conservatoire National des Plantes de Milly-la-Forêt , wander among a variety of plant collections and bend down to smell fragrant, medicinal, and aromatic species.
 Here you can also learn how to make an aromatic syrup or a natural skin cream.
-Don't forget to stop by the shop to take home a few plants of your own.
+Don’t forget to stop by the shop to take home a few plants of your own.

 Wander along the pathways of the Jardin des Plantes listening to the great tits warbling.
 Lose yourself in the maze, where the cry of seagulls reminds you that the Seine is not far away.

 Fresh and delicious produce is cultivated on the 2.8 hectares of the Domaine de Courances.
-It is well worth dining in the old mill to taste the fruit and vegetables harvested from the kitchen garden.
+This is a great place to have tea from April to November, in the old mill overlooking the Japanese garden.

 Another place for food-lovers to discover is the historic kitchen garden that supplied the royal table of Louis XIV.
 Le Potager du Roi at Versailles grows a large selection of fruit and vegetables that you will also find in the shop, at the entrance to the garden.